FTC Consumer Alert

 Bank Examiner Fraud:

-This type of fraud begins when someone calls you home, identifies himself as a bank examiner, and says he needs your help to apprehend a bank employee, usually a teller, suspected of theft.
+This type of fraud begins when someone calls your home, identifies himself as a bank examiner, and says he needs your help to apprehend a bank employee, usually a teller, suspected of theft.
 You are asked to withdraw a specified amount of cash from your account.
 The caller says that a representative will come to your home, pick up the money, and redeposit it in your account to test the employee’s honesty.
 He explains that the deposit must be in cash so that serial numbers on the bills can be checked.
 But once you give your money over to the “examiner” you never see it again.

 Never turn large sums of cash over to anyone, especially a stranger.
 If you are approached by a so-called bank examiner or bank representatives, always call your bank immediately to verify and alert them.